 Then we crashed in our modern, comfy hotel inside the city’s former post office – now the Clarion Post.
 This neo-classical building was built in the 1920s and now has 500 contemporary rooms plus a rooftop pool and wood-decked sun terrace.

 Feeling much more refreshed, the next morning we were ready for a road trip.
 After fortifying ourselves with what would be many huge Swedish breakfast buffets to come complete with smoked fish, herring, breads, cheeses, fruits, and other goodies, we were given a behind-the-scenes tour of the Volvo headquarters.
 They shared a bit of the company’s history and demoed some of their famous safety and security engineering concepts.
-And of course stuffed our bellies with…Swedish meatballs.
+We learned more about this amazing Volvo overseas delivery program… and of course stuffed our bellies with…Swedish meatballs.

 Once we were safely strapped in our new vehicle, we hit the open road (making sure to watch for Moose – or at least ‘Moose crossing’ signs).
 Considering I never drive when traveling, let alone have a car back home, traveling by car in Sweden was a breeze.
 The roads were all like new and signs were abundant and easy to follow.
 We drove up West Sweden’s coast passing its many islands and fishing villages.
 Our first stop?
 The island of Kladesholmen (Herring Island) with a stay at the delightful Salt and Sill, Sweden’s first floating hotel.